Nationalist Party of Canada: History

-Party candidates

 Bob Smith

-Robert Wayne Smith is a frequent candidate for political office, and has sought election at the municipal, provincial and federal levels.
+Robert "Bob" Wayne Smith is a frequent candidate for political office, and has sought election at the municipal, provincial and federal levels.
 Like Don Andrews, he was originally a member of the Western Guard Party.
 He first ran for the Toronto School Board in 1972, when he was still a student.
 His most recent campaign was for Mayor of Toronto in 2006.
 During his Western Guard days, he was the voice for its White Power Phone Message.
 Among organizations he has served in include the Canadian Anti-Soviet Action Committee, the Ontario Social Credit organization, as a director of the Ezra Pound Institute for International Studies, and as a guest commentator during the 1990s for the British Peoples' League Hour radio program.
 Today, he regularly blogs at his Internet column on the Nationalist Party website page, "Bob's Beat".